feedreader/pluto.starter/README.md

 1) fetch all feeds listed in [`planet.ini`](planet.ini) and

-2) store all entries in a local database, that is, `planet.db` in your working folder and
+2) store all entries in a local single-file SQLite database, that is, `planet.db` in your working folder and

-3) generate a planet web page, that is, `planet.html` using the [`starter` template pack](starter) in your build folder using all feed entries from the local database.
+3) generate a planet web page, that is, `planet.html` in your build folder using the [`starter` template pack](planet-starter) in the `planet-starter` folder using all feed entries from the local database.

 Open up `build/planet.html` in your web browser to see your planet web page.
 Voila!